 If you want to cross-pollinate plants indoors in the absence of insects, you are going to have to facilitate the fertilization process.

 This isn’t too complicated a process and there are a couple methods that experienced gardeners use to cross-pollinate their houseplants.

 - Using a paintbrush or other small tool to transfer the pollen

-- Removing the male flower from the plant and using it as a direct source of pollen to pass around
+- Removing the male flower from the plant and using it as a direct source of pollen

 To cross-pollinate plants using a paintbrush, gently brush the flower’s anther to transfer pollen onto your brush.
 Then gently brush the stigma to transfer the pollen and fertilize the plant.

 A small paintbrush is perfect for cross-pollination, but you can also use any small tool that will gently transfer the pollen from flower to flower.

 This method of cross-pollination is a little more fragile and time consuming, but it protects the integrity of the plant.

 An example of how to use a paintbrush (admittedly on a more industrial scale) to hand pollinate is on show in Anj Creative Solution’s tutorial about Philodendron.

 To cross-pollinate using the male flower, you need to take the male flower off your plant.
 Pull the petals back from the flower then rub the anther of the removed male flower onto the stigma of the female flower.